sathish316/javascript_functional_koans/README.markdown

-# Javascript Functional Koans - Functional Programming for the Rest of
+# Javascript Functional Koans - Functional Programming for the Rest of Us#
-Us - Javascript edition #

 This is inspired by Edgecase's [Ruby koans](http://github.com/edgecase/ruby_koans) and the suite is